jgranlun/jgranlun.github.io/README.md

 Yeah - good idea unfortunately, geckodriver webdriver is not very chatty about it's inner workings by default.

-*But to enable the debug logs of the webdriver, you have to set the correct debug options for the webdriver!
+*But to enable the debug logs of the webdriver, you have to set the correct debug options to the webdriver!
 Ugh.*

 ##### Firefox/Geckodriver: enable Geckodriver trace logs via Robot Framework and Selenium: